Watching a loved one struggle with addiction is HARD!

 Hi, I'm Cory, and I love someone who struggles with addiction.

-Like I said, I’ve loved many people who have struggled with addiction and mental illness.
+I’ve loved many people who have struggled with addiction.

 image